How to Plan, Launch, and Manage the Best Change Management Center of Excellence (CoE)

 With a self-service approach, the Change Management CoE will provide change templates, tools, and guides (or a suite of change management toolkits) to the stakeholders/project teams for a particular project.

-The Change Management Office will not be involved in the project and will not be conducting any change management activities or functions.
+The Change Management Office will not be involved in the project and will not be conducting any change management functions or activities.
 Instead, it will only be providing change management tools.

 You will need to educate the project team and stakeholders on how to use the self-service tools and guides.
 At a minimum, you should provide at least one 45-60 minutes briefing session where you or members of the Change Management Practice will walk the stakeholders through the self-service change management toolkits and educate them on how to use these tools.

-Reach out to us if you have any feedback or questions about launching and managing the best organizational change management offices and practices.
+Reach out to us if you have any feedback or questions about launching and managing the best organizational change management offices or CMO functions.

 Creating Your Change Management Charter